Evaristekanova/Evaristekanova/README.md

 ### Hello there i'm Evariste Dusingizimana 👋

 - 🔭 I’m currently working at Andela as a Trainee
-- 🌱 I’m currently learning about web development
+- 🌱 I’m currently learning all about web development
 - 👯 I’m looking to collaborate on open source project
 - 📫 How to reach me: dusingizimanaevariste3@gmail.com
 - 😄 Pronouns: He/his